jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - Two different sharing mechanisms (`publish` keyword, `package` concept`)
 - Elements of a pipeline cannot be reused, leading to potentially more slim pipelines and a parallel package
-- The elements of a package within a file always need the qualified name (alternative: allow access via sole name within file?)
 - Langium might not support this scoping mechanism out-of-the-box (more complex implementation)

 ## Alternatives